webino/webino-devkit/README.md

 ### Package distribution

-Publish new module to a remote repository:
+Publish new module to a remote repository
 - `webino publish`

 *NOTE: It initializes local Git with GitFlow and then pushes to the newly created GitHub repository.*